What is a sole trader?

 How do I employ someone?

-After you have decided what kind of employee your company needs, and that your company can afford to take them on (while being assessable and safe for them to work),then you must register as an employer and set up a PAYE.
+After you have decided what kind of employee your company needs, and that your company can afford to take them on (while being accessible and safe for them to work),then you must register as an employer and set up a PAYE.

 We can do this for you, or you can do this yourself by registering as an employer here: